Updated: Nov 29, 2021

 More recent research in Denmark has shown that daily practice of mindfulness, in this case use of the Headspace app, helped change brain focus.
 Those who used the app had an easier time forgetting their fears, compared to those who would continue to focus on them (who didn’t use the app).

-In any case, the idea of using, teaching, and decorating grounding stones was born.
+At some point, we started holding rocks to help with this sensory focusing.
+The idea of using, teaching, and decorating grounding stones was born.
 It became a staple of my practice.

 You might have heard of kindness rocks, inspiration stones, or healing crystals.
 Any and all of these can be used as grounding stones.